 Disclaimer: The projects depicted in the map are only projects funded within the current TIP.
 Projects funded for construction before or after this 5 year window will not be depicted.
 For further information contact the local jurisdiction or Sarah McKinley: McKinleyS@plancom.org or 813-273-3774 ext.
 382.

 Federal Obligation Report

-The Federal Obligation Report FY 2016/17 (FOR) includes all projects and programs listed in the Transportation Improvement Program (TIP) for which Federal funds were obligated during the immediately preceding program year.
+The Federal Obligation Report (FOR) for the latest fiscal year (FY) includes all projects and programs listed in the Transportation Improvement Program (TIP) for which Federal funds were obligated during the immediately preceding program year.
 These reports are required under Federal regulations governing the metropolitan transportation planning process (23 CFR §450.332) and are developed by the Metropolitan planning Organization (MPO) in coordination with transportation planning partners, including the Florida Department of Transportation and the Hillsborough Area Regional Transit Authority (HART).
 The FOR is prepared on an annual basis, no later than 90 calendar days following the end of the program year (October 1 – September 30).
 Use the link below to view the latest FOR.

 FY17-18 APPENDIX D Analysis & Response to Public Comments (Posted August 2017)

 FHWA Transportation Alternatives Program (TA) Guidance (Update May 13 2016)

 Safe Routes to Schools (SR2S) Webpage and Application – FDOT District 7

 SU Application – Use this application for all non-TA, TRIP, CIGP, or SR2S projects